extension-js/extension.js/programs/cli/README.md

 <img alt="Logo" align="right" src="https://avatars.githubusercontent.com/u/172809806" width="15.5%" />

 - [Create A New Extension](#create-a-new-extension) — How to create a new extension.
-- [Get Started Immediately](#get-started-immediately) — Get work done in no time.
+- [Get started](#get-started-immediately) — Start from a working baseline.
 - [Start From An Example](https://github.com/extension-js/extension.js/tree/main/examples) — Start with your favorite tool.
 - [I have An Extension](#i-have-an-extension) — Use only specific parts of Extension.js.

-Extension.js makes it very easy to develop cross-browser extensions.<br />Developers prefer it for its fast builds, unified interface, and zero configuration setup.
+Extension.js helps you build and run cross-browser extensions.<br />Developers prefer it for its quick builds, a unified workflow, and a minimal setup.

 ## Create A New Extension